GearHost/Docs/docs/reserved-cloudsite.md

 Our instances allow for sites that demand more resources to spread out their requests to multiple server clusters to allow them to function quicker.
 Each instance is a clustered cloud server that will serve your CloudSite's applications.

 ### Guaranteed results
 In the real world this means a lot more performance when you have a lot of visitors at the same time.
-We benchmarked a wordpress blog by flooding it with 200 requests at the same time.
+We Benchmarked a WordPress blog by flooding it with 200 requests at the same time.
 By adding 10 instances we were able to go from 5.9 requests/second on a single instance all the way to over 60 requests/second over 10.
 Of course your mileage may vary depending on the type of application you're hosting.

 >**Tip:** Need anything?
 Don't hesitate to open a [support ticket](https://www.gearhost.com/documentation/how-to-open-a-support-ticket) and we'll be glad to assist you for any concern!